zhangyuc/splash/api.md

  Operation | Meaning
   --- | ---
 this(*rdd*) | Constructor.
 It returns a Parametrized RDD object constructed from `rdd`.
-The partitioning of original `rdd` will be preserved. map(*func*)       | Return a RDD formed by mapping each element by function `func`.
+The partitioning of original `rdd` will be preserved. reshuffle() | Reshuffle all elements across partitions.
+If your original dataset has not been shuffled, this operation is recommended at the creation of the Parametrized RDD. map(*func*)       | Return a RDD formed by mapping each element by function `func`.
 The function takes the element and the associated local/shared variables as input foreach(*func*)       | Process each element by function `func`.
 The function takes the element and the associated local/shared variables as input. reduce(*func*) | Reduce all elements by function `func`.
 The function takes two elements as input and returns a single element as output.